0xsyr0/jekyll-theme-chirpy/_posts/2020-11-06-openadmin.md

 tcp    LISTEN   0        128                  [::]:22                [::]:*
 ```

-The interesting port here is the high port `52846` which we immediately throw a curl at
+The interesting port here is the high port `TCP/52846` which we immediately throw a curl at
-to see if we can get the private key.
+to see if we can get the **private key**.

 ```console
 jimmy@openadmin:/var/www$ curl 127.0.0.1:52846/main.php